RiiConnect24/Mail-Go/README.md

 # What should I do if I'm adding a new dependency?
 We use Go's 1.11+ module feature.
 Make sure you have this enabled.
 For more information, see [the Go wiki](https://github.com/golang/go/wiki/Modules).

+# Credits
+Thanks to Snoot for working on most of this code, currently working on it under a forked repo.